flaxsearch/flaxcode/src/docs/hacking.rst

 file.
 The SDK functions LoadIFilter_, BindIFilterFromStorage_ and BindIFilterFromStream_ all use information in the registry to determine which registered filter to use with a particular file.
-(It is possible to directly load the dlls, but we do not need to do so now so this is not discussed further.)
+(It is possible to directly load the DLLs, but we do not need to do so now so this is not discussed further.)

 .. _LoadIFilter: http://msdn2.microsoft.com/en-us/library/ms691002.aspx